Blog

 Respect Employee Boundaries

-If your employees don’t feel comfortable talking to managers about needing a balance between their work and home life, you’re not fostering a positive culture.
+If your employees don’t feel comfortable talking to their leaders about needing a balance between their work and home life, that doesn’t foster a positive culture.
 It’s okay for employees to need a break or reprieve from feeling overloaded.
 Part of quiet quitting is people not feeling comfortable admitting that to their bosses.
 They may feel if they don’t take on more tasks and push through, their career will suffer consequences.

 “We need to respect when people are off, whether it’s on PTO or after or before a certain time of day,” Palmer says.
 “Honor that time at all costs.”